shakacode/react_on_rails_pro/docs/node-renderer/error-reporting-and-tracing.md

     require('@shakacode-tools/react-on-rails-pro-node-renderer/integrations/sentry').init();
    ```

-   Use `@shakacode-tools/react-on-rails-pro-node-renderer/integrations/sentry6` instead for versions of Sentry SDK older than 7.63.0.
+   - Use `@shakacode-tools/react-on-rails-pro-node-renderer/integrations/sentry6` instead of `.../sentry` for versions of Sentry SDK older than 7.63.0.
+   - For Sentry SDK v8+ you can use `.init({ fastify: true })` to capture additional Fastify-related information.

 ### Sentry Tracing